intel/openvino-ai-plugins-gimp/README.md

-# OpenVINOô AI Plugins for GIMP
+# OpenVINO‚Ñ¢ AI Plugins for GIMP

 This branch is under development. <br>Dedicated for GIMP 3, Python 3 and OpenVino.<br> :star: :star: :star: :star: are welcome.<br>